Food Controversies:

 Bottom line: Saturated fat raises cholesterol levels, especially the bad LDL, and elevated LDL levels are a risk factor for heart disease.
 Replacing saturated fat with polyunsaturated or monounsaturated fats (not trans fats) lowers cholesterol levels and the associated risk for heart disease.

-• Center for Science in the Public Interest, "Nutrition Action Healthletter" May 2014 - cspinet.org Fat Under Fire Interview with Martijn Katan professor of nutrition at the Vrije Universiteit Amsterdam
+What the experts say:- Center for Science in the Public Interest, "Nutrition Action Healthletter" May 2014 - cspinet.org Fat Under Fire Interview with Martijn Katan professor of nutrition at the Vrije Universiteit Amsterdam

 "Now, the fact that saturated fat raises cholesterol, especially the bad LDL cholesterol, is beyond doubt.
 That as been shown in hundreds of trials that fed people different fats."